An application has to be filed with the General Division of the High

 Affidavit in Support of Debtor’s Bankruptcy Application and the Affidavit

-Proceed to the Insolvency Office managed by the Ministry of Law to place a bankruptcy deposit of $1,850 with the
+You will need to place a bankruptcy deposit of $1,850 with the Official

 Bring the temporary receipt and completed documents to the Supreme Court’s